List of Commands

 FILTER_PARTS, fMin, fMax, <bFitView(Y/N)>

-• [3] bFitView (Y/N): Optional, for a fit view of filtered parts.
+• [3] bFitView (Y/N): For a fit view of filtered parts (optional)

 Result Commands